 2. Nutrient Deficiencies

 Another reason for neuropathy is Vitamin B12 deficiencies[2].
 People may be deficient in b vitamins for several reasons like inappropriate diet and other things.
 Now, for women already deficient in this vitamin, things could be a little challenging in menopause.
-The reason is that Vitamin B helps the body create estrogen and utilize the same.
+The reason is that Vitamin B helps the body create and utilize estrogen.
 So, when you are lagging in this vitamin, you could be at greater risk of neuropathy and other disorders in menopause.

 3. Collagen Loss